mike-flanagan/contraceptive-use-in-indonesia/README.md

 The original datasets will allow to find deeper insights, as well as test our model on the population of Indonesia in subsequent years.

 We would like to see what other targets may be predicted on to make further public health policy suggestions.

+We would like to further optimize our model for a higher average recall, and continue to clean, implement features from, and predict on data from subsequent years, and evaluate against populations of other contries.

 ## Index
 - **code/** — directory containing python code file
 - **crisp_dm_process/** — directory for initial EDA and model notebook files